Platelet Rich Plasma - Frequently Asked Questions

 What happens after the PRP injection in the office?

 Depending on the specific area being treated, crutches or upper body immobilization may not necessary.
 If immobilization is necessary then it typically can be stopped after a few days.
 Most patients will have some soreness after the injection that should decreases rapidly.
 Patients should not take aspirin or other NSAID medications after the procedure because they may block the effect of PRP .
 Patients can use Tylenol and other pain medications that don't block the inflammatory process.
 Patients should refrain from significant physical activity or sports activities for a week after the procedure.
 Patients are re-evaluated often after the procedure to evaluate their progress and to make further treatment recommendations.

 What is the cost for PRP therapy?

 In the United States most insurance plans and Medicare/Medicaid do not currently cover PRP therapy.
 Patients interested in having PRP therapy are responsible for the full payment for the procedure.

-Our current pricing for PRP injections starts at $950 per location, with discounts given for multiple sites or combination procedures with stem cell therapy.
+Our current pricing for PRP injections ranges from $500 - $2000 depending on the number of injections and the locations.
 The price includes typical follow up care after the procedure.

 Our doctors do not want cost to be a factor for patients who wish to have PRP therapy and we have clinical specialists who can help with billing and payment concerns.
 Please call Sara at 214-385-4861 or Leah at 214-385-4860 for any questions on cost or using Care Credit.